User Guide

 -

-refers to the index number shown in the displayed room list. -
+INDEXrefers to the index number shown in the displayed room list. -

-to deallocate the room before attempting to delete the room.
+odelwill be blocked if the room is occupied.
+Rundeallocto deallocate the room before attempting to delete the room.
 See deallocate a resident for more info. -

-to delete all issues associated with the room before attempting to delete the room.
+odelwill be blocked if there are issues associated with the room.
+Runidelto delete all issues associated with the room before attempting to delete the room.
 See delete an issue for more info.

 Parameters: